 If we look at it from this angle, then we could say that we need our compost to go bad.
 We want it to go as bad as possible.
 Getting compost to go bad is what we work at.
-To go bad is what a good compost does.
 If it doesn’t go bad then it won’t become compost.

 But the question of ‘Does compost go bad?’, here, today, points to the meaning of: compost that’s been hanging around for a while.
-Compost can be stored or left unused for years without going bad in the sense that it can’t be used.
+Compost can be stored or left unused for years without changing.

 Over time, it will continue to go into stages that take it beyond the point where we consider compost to be finished and ready to use.
 This will affect the appearance of the compost but it won’t deplete the nutrient value.